SureVestor® offers financial protection against tenant related risks that lead to loss of income for landlords and property managers.

 Cover can be started at any time (but cannot be backdated).
 If you have just purchased a property, the best time to start is straight away – especially if the property is vacant and being advertised for rent.
 As a landlord, you have exposures from the moment you or your agent begins showing potential tenants through the property.

-Only for damage to the building caused by malicious or deliberate damage and theft by the tenants or their invitees.
+Only for damage to the building caused by malicious damage and theft by the tenants or their invitees.
 The landlord should also consider having Building Insurance, which covers a broader range of damage to buildings, especially in the case of non-strata title properties.
 Our Residential Building Insurance Policy (which will be available soon) combined with Scheer Landlord Protection provides a more complete package of cover.

 The policy will pay loss of rent only in an environment where the landlord is suffering a loss and is trying to mitigate that loss by re-leasing the property.
 The date the landlord withdraws the property from the rental market and stops trying to secure a new tenant then any ongoing Loss of Rent claim stops paying at that point of time.
+Proof of all mitigating actions must be provided with supporting claim documents.

 No, most requests can be processed over the phone by the insured policy holder.
 Faxed or email instructions from the landlord are also acceptable.
 You can either contact SureVestor directly or your real estate agent to make changes to or cancellations of the policy.
 In certain circumstances we will confirm a real estate agent’s instructions with their landlord prior to cancelling the policy.